-- Set save location - gives you the possibility to select default save location for files and folders.
-When you add new files or folders to the library, Windows will store them in this folder of your library.
+- "Set save location" - gives you the possibility to select a default save location for files and folders.
+When you add new files or folders to the library, Windows stores them in this folder of your library.

-- Set public save location - this button is visible only in Windows 8.
+- "Set public save location" - this button is visible only in Windows 10 and Windows 8.1.
 It allows users to set a folder as the default save location for other users working with that library.
 Therefore, you can have two separate save locations - one for your user account and another for other user accounts.

-- Include a folder (in Windows 7) or Add (in Windows 8) - allows you to include a new folder in the library.
+- "Include a folder" (in Windows 7) or Add (in Windows 8.1) - allows you to include a new folder in the library.

 - Remove - excludes the selected folder from the library.

-- Optimize this library for - displays a list of visualization templates that can be applied to the selected library.
-This will make Windows/File Explorer display relevant tags, columns and sorting fields, based on the content type you have selected.
-Also, it will change the icon of the library, to be more suggestive of its content.
+- "Optimize this library for" - displays a list of visualization templates that can be applied to the selected library.
+This makes Windows/File Explorer display relevant tags, columns and sorting fields, based on the content type you have chosen.
+Also, it changes the icon of the library, to be more suggestive of its content.

-- Shown in navigation pane - is an attribute that allows the library to be shown in the navigation pane, on the left side of the Windows/File Explorer window.
+- "Shown in navigation pane" - is an attribute that allows the library to be displayed in the navigation pane, on the left side of the Windows/File Explorer window.
 When disabled, the library is not shown in the navigation pane.

 - Shared - is an attribute that informs you whether the library is shared with the network or not.

-If you want to revert a library to its initial settings, click or tap Restore Defaults.
+If you want to revert a library to its initial settings, click or tap "Restore Defaults."

-Deleting a folder that is part of a library is done the same way you want to remove any folder your computer.
+Deleting a folder that is part of a library is done the same way as when you want to remove any folder your computer.
 But what if you want to remove a folder from a library, without deleting it from your computer?

-That's just as easy.
-Open the library and go to the folder you want to remove from it.
-Then, right click (or press and hold).
-In the contextual menu, select "Remove location from library".
+In Windows 7, you can also open the library and go to the folder you want to remove from it.
+Then, right-click (or press and hold) on it and, in the contextual menu, select "Remove location from library."

-How to Delete a Library in Windows 7 & Windows 8
+How to delete a library in Windows